-You’re ready to move out of your starter apartment and into one with more amenities, but before you leave, the leasing agent will do an inspection to make sure that everything is in good condition.
+So you're ready to move out of your current apartment and into one with more amenities?
+But before you move, the landlord or leasing agent will do an apartment inspection to ensure everything is in good shape.
 Or maybe it's a routine check-in they perform annually to make sure you're a model tenant.

 Either way, it's a good idea to keep your apartment in tip-top shape.
 That full security deposit can buy your next couch.
-Normal wear and tear is to be expected, but there are a few things landlords are looking for when they do an inspection.
-Read on to find out 5 things that will make you fail an inspection.
+Normal wear and tear is typical, but there are a few things landlords look for when they do an inspection.

-Scratches on your hardwood floors and unsightly stains can be the first strike against you in an apartment inspection.
+Scratches on your hardwood floors and unsightly stains may strike against you in an apartment inspection.
 While you're moving, make sure to lift everything off the ground to prevent any last-minute scratches.
 Then, grab the mop and make sure your hardwood floors are clean and free of scratches.